About Circuits of the past

 In the history of motorsport there have been many renowned motor racing circuits.
 Many of them are disappeared, changed into ruins or given back to the commuter traffic.
 Those who survived had to modernise and as a result of that many of them lost their original character.
-This site keeps the memories alive to the circuits of the past!
+This website keeps the memories alive to the circuits of the past!

 The Circuits of the past story

 My name is Herman Liesemeijer, I live in the Netherlands and I'm the founder and owner of the website Circuits of the past.
 Since the eighties I follow motor racing.
 At the beginning of the year 1989, when I just had my drivers license, I visited the TT circuit in Assen which is not far from my hometown.
 At that time the circuit was partially on public roads and the whole track was accessible.
 So I made my circuit debut here.